Dissertation in Practice (DiP)

 status will require a special appointment from the Dean of MSU's Graduate College

-*External committee members who serve repeatedly on dissertation committees should
+to serve in this role.* *External committee members who serve repeatedly on dissertation committees should

 be put up for a vote for permanent Graduate Faculty Status.